nanu2000/TaskListCreator/README.md

 ### The most complicated part of this project was to make it copy and pastable without losing horizontal or vertical alignment.

-So if you create a new task list and then copy and paste it into a txt editor the proportions should look very similar, if not the same.
+So if you create a new task list and then copy and paste it into a text editor the proportions should look very similar, if not the same.

 I used a simple formula to keep the horizontal spacing accurate.